Moneyzyq/USD-Dataset/README.md

 4. **Underwater structure defect detection with real suspended impurities**
    USD-RSI and USD-VDW can be used to evaluate detection algorithms under real underwater environments containing naturally occurring suspended impurities.

-5. **Evaluation of the complete E-D cascaded framework**
+5. **Evaluation of the complete cascaded framework**
-   USD-VDW can be used to evaluate the complete E-D framework, including suspended-impurity mitigation and defect detection.
+   USD-VDW can be used to evaluate the complete cascaded framework, including suspended-impurity mitigation and defect detection.

 ---